lavafroth/droidrunco/README.md

 - Go [here](http://localhost:8080).

 ## Acknowledgement
-A huge thank you to [the UAD project](https://github.com/0x192/Universal-Android-Debloater) for their application knowledge base that is used in this project.
+- [UAD project](https://github.com/0x192/Universal-Android-Debloater) for their application knowledge base that is used in this project.
+- Irfan Latif for the dalvik executable to extract app labels.